I-am-Erk/CDDA-Tilesets/doc/how-to/autotiles.md

 $ pip3 install pyvips
 ```

-If all goes well, you should be able to run the `slice_autotiles.py` script and see the usage note:
+If all goes well, you should be able to run the `slice_multitile.py` script and see the usage note:

 ```
-$ tools/slice_autotiles.py
+$ tools/slice_multitile.py
-usage: slice_autotiles.py [-h] [--no-json] tile size image out slice_autotiles.py: error: the following arguments are required: tile, size, image, out
+usage: slice_multitile.py [-h] [--tile TILE] [--out OUT] [--no-json] image width [height] slice_multitile.py: error: the following arguments are required: image, width
 ```

 So if you have created a `mud_autotile.png` image, using the autotile template above, you can tell
 the script to slice it into 32x32-pixel tiles with a command like this:

 ```
-$ tools/slice_autotiles.py mud 32 mud_autotile.png mud_tiles
+$ tools/slice_multitile.py mud_autotile.png 32 --out mud_tiles
 ```

 This will create a `mud_tiles` folder with separate images for each tile in the template, along with